bunnyhopenjoyer/l4d2/README.md

 - Playernames are under the players feet, and their health is displayed in numbers next to them.
 - Survivor main color changed from blue to yellow because my favourite color is yellow
+- Infected main color changed from red to a lighter red
-- Higher Tank & Hunter viewmodel fov
+- Higher Infected viewmodel fov
 - 0 lerp is allowed everywhere + some performance boosting stuff are added

 ---